 Now you can sew matching pinafores for your little girl and her dolly.
 All you need are leftover scraps from your little girl’s pinafore.
 These pinafores are perfect to be paired with dolly diapers, shorts, and pants.
 They are a tie-back type of dress and as such, they are quick to sew and easy for on and off.

-If you would love to see my doll midi/ maxi dress pattern, click here.
+If you would love to see more of my AG doll patterns, find them here:

 The fabrics shown here are only for illustration purposes and as such may vary from the original.